Canadian Housing Survey

 To complete the weighting process, the influential observation and calibration steps were conducted a second time.
 The resulting weighted units represented the entire CHS target population.

-When all processing and estimation steps were complete, the data were compared with other data sources such as the Census, administrative sources and other Statistics Canada surveys.
+When all processing, weighting and estimation steps were complete, CHS estimates for key housing and related variables were compared with other data sources such as the Census, administrative sources and other Statistics Canada surveys.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.